 A unique part of this temple is its giant three-headed idol of Shiva.
 Thankfully they allow you to take pictures inside this temple.
 When you stand in the small temple you can feel the antiquity of it with walls showing the signs of age-old devotion.
 There are yantras and inscriptions on the inner walls of the temple.
 Again, I wish someone would explain what is written there.
 I am sure it must be a documentation of the eventful history of the temple.

 There is a small Nandi temple in an open pavilion like all Shiva temples.

 There are many big and small temples scattered around this temple mostly in a dilapidated state.

-Kumbhaswami is one of the best-preserved Chittorgarh Fort Temples.
+The Kumbhaswami is one of the best-preserved Chittorgarh Fort Temples.
 It is a unique temple dedicated to Boar or the Varaha Avatar of Vishnu.
 This temple was built sometime in 16th CE.
 In a typical North Indian Nagar style of temple architecture with carvings everywhere.
 The mandapa of the temple has a pyramidical roof.
 While Garbh Griha has a tall Shikhara.
-There is a pradakshina path or circumambulatory path that goes around the sanctum.
+There is a Pradakshina path or circumambulation path that goes around the sanctum.
 All the walls of this are also intricately carved.